VedaantBhatia/Calc-AI-Pro/OAUTH_SETUP.md

 - Keep your secrets secure and never commit `.env.local` to version control
 - The `env.example` file has been created as a template

+## 🚀 Deploying to Vercel

+If you're deploying to Vercel and getting "Server error" messages, see **`VERCEL_DEPLOYMENT.md`** for:
+- Required environment variables setup
+- Google OAuth production configuration
+- Troubleshooting common deployment issues

 ## 🔗 Resources

 - [NextAuth.js Documentation](https://next-auth.js.org/)